Tunis: Growth since independence

 After independence in 1956, Tunis consolidated its role as the capital, first with the establishment of a constitution stating that the Chamber of Deputies and the Presidency of the Republic must have their headquarters in Tunis and its suburbs.
 In a very short time, the colonial city transformed rapidly.
 As the city has grown and native Tunisians gradually began to replace the extensive European population, the conflict between the Arab city and the European city has gradually decreased with the arabization of the population.

 Because of population pressure and the rate of migration to the capital, the city continued to grow, even with the creation of new districts in the suburbs.
 Old buildings have gradually been renovated and upgraded.
 New buildings have come to influence the urban landscape.
 At the same time, an active policy of industrialization is developing the municipal economy.
+The Medina of Tunis has been a UNESCO World Heritage Site since 1979.

 The Arab League represents 22 Arab nations.
 It transferred its headquarters to Tunis in 1979 because of Egypt's peace with Israel.
 The Arab League returned to Egypt in 1990.

 The Palestine Liberation Organization also had its headquarters in Tunis, from 1982 to 2003.
 In 1985, the PLO's headquarters was bombed by Israeli Air Force F-15s, killing approximately 60 people.

 21st century

 Many protests took place during the Arab Spring of 2011–12.

 On 18 March 2015, two gunmen attacked the Bardo National Museum and held hostages.
 Twenty civilians and one policeman were killed in the attack, while around 50 others were injured.
 Five Japanese, two Colombians, and visitors from Italy, Poland, and Spain were among the dead.
 Both gunmen were killed by Tunisian police.
 The incident has been treated as a terrorist attack.

+On July 25th, 2025, hundreds of Tunisians protested in Tunis against incumbent president Kais Saied’s alleged authoritarian leadership.
+Protesters marched under slogans such as “The Republic is a large prison” and demanded the release of jailed opposition leaders, journalists, and activists.
+Saied has ruled by decree ever since 2021 after dissolving the parliament.
+The protesters called this move a “coup.”
+They chanted, “No fear, no terror… streets belong to the people,” and “the people want the fall of the regime.”
+The protesters also carried with them a cage they said represented the political system in Tunisia.